-MEFEPO has also produced a companion technical report that contains more detail and full references to the original sources.
+MEFEPO has produced a companion technical report that contains more detail and full references to the original sources.
+This Atlas has also been produced in French, and Atlases for the NS and SWW regions are available to download at:

 MEFEPO have attempted to contact the copyright holders for all the information in this document.
-However, if you are the copyright holder of information for which we have inadvertently failed to acknowledge you, please contact us (mefepo@liv.ac.uk) so that we may correct this in future publications.
+However, if you are the copyright holder of information for which we have inadvertently failed to acknowledge you, please contact us (cormac.nolan@marine.ie) so that we may correct this in future publications.